Breadcrumb

 We will notify of approved enrolment in a study module by email.

 Once you have been admitted as student on a course, you will receive visitor rights to Police University College Moodle and instructions for how to log in the study module’s Moodle section.
 Moodle contains further information about the studies and how to complete them.
-We give lectures online on the Teams platform.
+For online studies we use the Teams platform.

 Once you have completed the course, your teacher assesses your study performance and enters the grade in the Police University College study register.
 Your study attainments will be automatically entered in the study records of your home university.